OpenDSU/docssite/pages/concepts/DSU Mounting (RFC-006).md

 ---

 Accepted
-{: .label .label-green } The proposal has been accepted and has an implementation.
+{: .label .label-green }
 {: .highlight }
-A paragraph
+The proposal has been accepted and has an implementation.
 enable_copy_code_button: true

-// Javascript code with syntax highlighting. var fun = function lang(l) {
-  dateformat.i18n = require('./lang/' + l)
-  return true;
-}

 [Link button](https://just-the-docs.com){: .btn }